 Elevated Heart Rate Activity

 What it is: An increased heart rate due to activity or exercise.
-Generally, the threshold for elevated heart rate activity is around 120 beats per minute, according to Berenc, but this could shift up or down depending on your fitness level and age.
+Generally, the threshold for elevated heart rate activity is around 120 beats per minute, according to Berenc, but this could shift up or down depending on your fitness level.
 Most wearable trackers will let you know when they detect elevated heart rate.

 Why it matters: Once your heart rate is in elevated territory, it means you’re reaping the benefits of moving your body.
 Even one workout can help you sleep better, feel less anxiety, and reduce your blood pressure.